Tomáš Kubica

 • Cached input — a repeated prefix the model has already seen in a previous turn of the same session. ~10× cheaper than fresh input.

-• Output — what the model generates. ~6× more expensive than fresh input, ~60× more expensive than cached input.
+• Output — what the model generates, often including internal reasoning/thinking tokens. ~6× more expensive than fresh input, ~60× more expensive than cached input.

 Example from current real pricing (USD per 1M tokens):